aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 The `ec2:SourceInstanceARN` condition key is used to target role sessions that are created for applications running on your Amazon EC2 instances.

+ Additional considerations:

+* We recommend that you use [aws:SourceVpc](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcevpc) with [aws:RequestedRegion](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-requestedregion) as AWS VPC IDs are unique within a AWS Region, and same VPC ID can exist in different AWS Regions.
+Replace `<my-vpc-in-this-region>` with the VPC ID specified under `"Sid":"EnforceNetworkPerimeterOnEC2Roles"` and `<my-vpc-region>` with the VPC region.

 ### "Sid":"EnforceNetworkPerimeterOnIAMUsers"

 This policy statement is included in the [network_perimeter_iam_users_scp](/service_control_policies/service_specific_controls/network_perimeter_iam_users_scp.json) and limits access to expected networks for IAM users.
 Expected networks are defined as follows: